dennisshushack/BA_Thesis_PI/README.md

 * `/helpers`: contain the randomfile generator and ressource monitor (CPU & Memory measuring script) with instructions
 * `/middleware`: contains the actual middleware and controlls the monitoring scripts (KERN, RES and SYS)
 * `install_source.sh`: To install all needed dependencies for the Monitor Controller

-This Repository is part of the thesis: Intelligent Framework to Detect Ransomware Affecting Linux-based and Resource-constrained Devices.
+*
+This Repository is part of a Bachelor's Thesis.
+This README.md provides some additional help.
+The main installation steps are described in the installation instructions in the paper.

 The Flask Data Analysis Application repository can be found here: https://github.com/dennisshushack/BA_Thesis_Flask.

 If you have trouble installing the Monitor Controller or other parts of the system, feel free to contact me: dennis.shushack@uzh.ch.